 Why does eBay have selling limits?

 Trust.
 A seller has to prove that he can deliver, and not just sell before he can get a chance to scale up.
-The limits are applied to all new selling accounts and are protecting both sellers and buyers from scammers.
+The limits are applied to all new selling accounts and are protecting both sellers and buyers from scammers and to make people look to start a side hustle like eBay dropshipping to grow slower.
 That method helps to minimize the risks of bad buying experiences and policy violations, so buyers will keep coming back for more.

 Obviously, it’s not only delivering the packages that count.
 Sellers also have to prove their customer service skills and the handling of after-sales requests like returns or cancellations.
 Oh, and the products they sell must be authentic and accurate according to their descriptions, titles, and images.